mutualmobile/MMWormhole/README.md

 A good way to think of the wormhole is a collection of shared mailboxes.
 An identifier is essentially a unique mailbox you can send messages to.
 You know where a message will be delivered to because of the identifier you associate with it, but not necessarily when the message will be picked up by the recipient.
 If the app or extension are in the background, they may not receive the message immediately.
 By convention, sending messages should be done from one side to another, not necessarily from yourself to yourself.
 It's also a good practice to check the contents of your mailbox when your app or extension wakes up, in case any messages have been left there while you were away.

-MMWormhole uses NSKeyedArchiver as a serialization medium, so any object that is NScoding compliant can work as a message.
-For many apps, sharing simple strings or numbers is sufficient to drive the UI of a Widget or Apple Watch app.
+MMWormhole uses NSKeyedArchiver as a serialization medium, so any object that is NSCoding compliant can work as a message.
+For many apps, sharing simple strings, numbers, or JSON objects is sufficient to drive the UI of a Widget or Apple Watch app.
 Messages can be sent and persisted easily as archive files and read later when the app or extension is woken up later.

 Using MMWormhole is extremely straightforward.
 The only real catch is that your app and it's extensions must support shared app groups.
 The group will be used for writing the archive files that represent each message.
 While larger files and structures, including a whole Core Data database, can be shared using App Groups, MMWormhole is designed to use it's own directory simply to pass messages.
 Because of that, a best practice is to initialize MMWormhole with a directory name that it will use within your app's shared App Group.